A budding writer has just two problems that she needs to solve.

 She phoned Critter Eradicators and explained her problem.

 “Yes, ma’am, one of the things we specialize in is removing yellowjacket nests.
 We have one of our eradication specialists available tomorrow afternoon between one and four o’clock.
 The basic charge for a home visit is $75.00, and if all they have to do is remove a small yellowjacket nest from the outside of the house, then check the attic to make sure none had gotten in and started another nest, that would be covered by our basic charge.”

 The next day at one o’clock in the afternoon Brian from Critter Exterminators called to confirm her appointment.
 He said that he would be there between one-fifteen and one-thirty.
 He arrived at one-fifteen on the dot.
-On the side of his truck, in addition to the company name, address, and phone number, there was a huge picture of a yellowjacket surrounded by a red circle that had a diagonal red line through it.
+On the side of his truck, in addition to the company name, address, and phone number, there was a huge picture of a yellowjacket with a red circle that had a diagonal red line through it.
 Riana assumed their message was that Critter Exterminators would get rid of yellowjackets.

 After Brian introduced himself, Riana thanked him for coming so promptly.